Pain au Levain

 5. Allow the dough to rise for 60 minutes in an oiled and covered bowl.

-6. Give the dough a fold and return it to the bowl to rise for another 60 minutes.
+6. Give the dough a fold and return it to the bowl to rise for another 1 to 2 hours, until the dough is puffy and soft but not necessarily doubled in size.

-7. Gently deflate the dough and divide it in half.
+7. Transfer the dough to a lightly floured surface, gently deflate, and divide in half (about 700g each).
 Pre-shape it into two rounds.
 (For details, check out this video: Dividing dough and shaping loaves.)
 Place the rounds seam side up on a floured surface, covered well.
 Let the rounds relax for 20 minutes.

-12. Just before baking, score the loaves with one long angled cut down the center of the loaf, and spray or brush them with water.
-If you need to bake one loaf at a time, allow one loaf to rest at cool room temperature or in the refrigerator while the first one bakes, and then score and spray before baking.
+11. Just before baking, turn the loaves out onto a piece of parchment and trim the parchment to fit.
+Score the loaves with one long angled cut down the center of the loaf.
+(If you need to bake one loaf at a time, allow one loaf to rest in the brotform at cool room temperature or in the refrigerator while the first one bakes, and then turn out and score before baking.)

-15. Bake the bread for 35 to 40 minutes.
-The loaves should be a rich brown, firm on the sides, and sound hollow when tapped on the bottom.
+13. Immediately lower the oven temperature to 450°F. Bake the bread for 35 to 40 minutes total.
+If using a baking shell, Dutch oven, or cloche, remove the lid after the first 20 minutes and allow the loaf to finish baking, uncovered, for the final 15 to 20 minutes.
+The finished loaves should be a rich brown, firm on the sides, and sound hollow when tapped on the bottom.
 Their internal temperature should be 195°F.

-16. Remove the loaves from the oven, and cool them on a rack.
+14. Remove the loaves from the oven and allow them to cool completely on a rack.
 Store at room temperature, lightly wrapped, for a day or so; freeze for longer storage.

 Tips from our Bakers